JuanBrachoDev/Vinyl/docs/readme/TESTING.md

         > I can click the "Forgotten Password?" link in the Sign In page and follow the steps to recover my account.
         ![Forgotten Password](user_stories/user/user_forgotten_password.png)

-    - Be able to change the default delivery information so it is autofilled whenever I placed an order.
+    - Be able to change the default delivery information so it is auto filled whenever I placed an order.
         > I can access my own profile by clicking the "My Account" drop-down and selecting "My Profile" where I can store my default delivery details.
         ![User Profile](user_stories/user/user_profile.png)

-    - Be able to search for artists, albums and genres so I can find the desired album.
+    - Be able to search for artists, albums, and genres so I can find the desired album.
         > I can use the search bar located in the header to look for any album by entering album names, artist names or genres.
         ![Search Bar](user_stories/user/user_search.png)